ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 }

 **Refactored code to follow Single Responsibility Principle and Open\closed principle:**
-==//IDatabase class has now been refactored into two classes.
-The IDataManager class deals with data communication.The IConnectionManager
-//class deals with opening \ closing connections.
+==Database class has now been refactored into two classes. == ==The IDataManager class deals with data communication.== ==The IConnectionManager class deals with opening \ closing connections.
 These classes now follow the Single Responsibility Principle.== public interface IDataManager
 {
     object GetData(IConnectionManager connManager);